valkey-io/valkey-doc/docs/data-types/sorted-sets.md

 ---
-title: "Sorted sets"
+title: "Sorted Sets"
 linkTitle: "Sorted sets"
 weight: 50
 description: >
-    Introduction to Sorted sets
+    Introduction to Sorted Sets
 ---

-A Sorted set is a collection of unique strings (members) ordered by an associated score.
+A Sorted Set is a collection of unique strings (members) ordered by an associated score.
 When more than one string has the same score, the strings are ordered lexicographically.
 Some use cases for sorted sets include: